RodriguesMy/THE_RAIN/notes.md

 <br/>
 Attendance: Myriam, Zaxarias, Sotiris
 <br/>
 This is our first meeting.
-We overall discussed how we are going to start working on the project and created the design.
+We overall discussed how we are going to start working on the project and created some design.
 <br/>
 <br/>
 Date 27 November<br/>